erwin47/alh/README.md

 * enable for users to choose a phase of calculations. [future]
 * fix issue with speed of turtles in the ocean [future]
-* new units not counted in production stats
+* new units not counted in production stats [non-reproducable]
 * TAX_RULES -- should have default values, as STRUCTURES.
+* region orders don't get updated unless selected unit changes
-* Layout 1 failure -- figure out why.
+* Layout 1 failure -- figure out why [non-reproducable]
 * Performance: `ResolveAlias` split to 2 new methods `AliasSkills` and `AliasGeneral`(for the rest weird aliases if they really exist)
 * Performance: `CalcWeightsAndMovement` replace by existing `unit_control::get_weights(unit, weights)` && `unit_control::get_move_state(unit)`
 * move to config settings for Phase Calculation